karlospn/aws-otel-tracing-demo/README.md

     - ``<ADD-S3-BUCKET-NAME>``
     - ``<ADD-SQS-URI>``

 You can find the correct values in the output of the CDK app.
-Here's an example of the output of the AWS CDK app
+Here's an example of how the output of the AWS CDK app looks like:

 ![cdk-app-output](https://github.com/karlospn/aws-otel-tracing-demo/blob/main/docs/aws-otel-cdk-output.png)

-And here's how the docker-compose look like after replacing the placeholder values:
+And here's an example of how the docker-compose looks like after replacing the placeholder values:

 ```yaml
 version: '3.4'